White-throated shrike-tanager

-The white-throated shrike-tanager (Lanio leucothorax) is a species of bird in the family Thraupidae.
+The white-throated shrike-tanager (Lanio leucothorax) is a Near Threatened species of bird in the family Thraupidae, the tanagers and allies.
 It is found in Costa Rica, Honduras, Nicaragua, and Panama.

-Its natural habitat is subtropical or tropical moist lowland forests.
+Taxonomy and systematics

+The white-throated shrike-tanager was formally described in 1865 with its present binomial Lanio leucothorax.
+For a time it and the black-throated shrike-tanager (L. aurantius) were treated as conspecific.
+They form a superspecies.

+The white-throated shrike-tanager has these four subspecies: